lafreak/bango-sdk/README.md

     const std::string& GetName() const { return m_name; }

     // This method must be overriden, index must be unique.
-    // It allows to call Item::Find ( index ) to find this item later on. unsigned int index() const { return m_index; }
+    // It allows to call Item::DB().at ( index ) to find this item later on. unsigned int index() const { return m_index; }

     // This method must be overriden, it gets called for each item property on load.